MyhreS/ML-Pneumonia/README.md

 # ML-Pneumonia

-This is a group assignment for the course Machine Learning at Østfold University College.
+This is a group assignment for the Master's course "Machine Learning" at Østfold University College.
 The assignment is to create a neural network on a dataset of our choice.
 We chose the dataset from
 Kaggle: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
 This dataset contains chest x-ray images of patients with and without pneumonia.
 We will use this dataset to create a